+The pandemic is not stopping the North American Aerospace Defense Command (NORAD), from tracking Sana this year.
 It’s Christmas Eve, and that means you can keep an eye on Saint Nick’s travels around the globe.
 The North American Aerospace Defense Command, or NORAD, is again tracking Santa’s journey trip the world.
-The military organization is celebrating the 63rd Anniversary of tracking Santa’s yuletide journey.
+The military organization is celebrating the 65th Anniversary of tracking Santa’s yuletide journey.

 What started back on Christmas eve in 1955 as a misprint in an advertisement has turned into a world wide sensation.